 - The Amazon.com Visa card: use it just to buy your textbooks for school.
 Pay it off in full with your textbook money when the bill comes.

 - Discover Student Card: offers 5% cashback in certain categories.
-Pick a category that you were going to buy stuff in anyway and pay the bill off in full when it comes.
+Use it when a 5% category comes up that you were going to buy stuff in anyway and pay the bill off in full when it comes.
+They also give a $20 statement credit (that’s a cash rebate!) each school year your GPA is 3.0 or higher for up to five years.

 By now, you probably noticed how strongly I’m stressing buy things that you would buy anyway with cash, and pay the bill in full when it arrives.
 Don’t get suckered into using it as “free money,” or paying just the minimum, because that’s how you get hit with interest charges.